 - Dr. Patrick Washington – Only 2% of U.S. teachers are male of color.
 Patrick started the Man Up Teacher movement to encourage highly effective men of color to be placed in teaching and leadership roles.
 He was recently featured on The Kelly Clarkson Show.

 - Chanell Hale – A social worker in Chicago who wanted to make an impact on mental health for kids, Chanell started a non-profit Feed the Kiddos, to provide healthy meals for kids whose schools had been shut down due to COVID.
-She had a vision of freedom for these kids and engaged!
+She had a vision of freedom for these kids and engaged in action!